 |Oct.
 18: 3,804||Oct.
 19: 3,548|

 |Nov.
 15: 7,250||Nov.
 18: 4,452|

 |Dec.
 7: 18,353|

 - Sunrise: Gigantic flocks rise and fly from their roosting marshes to feed in surrounding private land (agricultural fields).
 On their way to feed some birds stop in the open grassland areas of the refuge.

 - Sunset: Beginning about one hour before sunset, flocks of cranes kite into the refuge near the observation area from all directions.
 They gab and socialize again before returning to roosting marshes at dusk.

 While this is the cranes’ usual routine, it is important to remember they are wild animals and are not always predictable.

 Best location to view

-The crane spectacle is best seen from the observation platform at the Sandhill Crane Observation Area.
-View a property map.
+The crane spectacle is best seen from the observation platform at the Sandhill Crane Observation Area (view map).
 During the day, cranes can be spotted feeding and dancing in nearby harvested farm fields.
 Roosting marshes in the Waterfowl Resting Area are closed to the public so that migrating birds can rest without human disturbance.